ocaml/dune/doc/stanzas/rule.rst

 - ``(enabled_if <blang expression>)`` specifies the Boolean condition that must be true for the rule to be considered.
-The condition is specified using the :ref:`blang`, and the field allows for :ref:`variables` to appear in the expressions.
+The condition is specified using the :doc:`concepts/boolean-language`, and the field allows for :doc:`concepts/variables` to appear in the expressions.

 Please note: contrary to makefiles or other build systems, user rules currently don't support patterns, such as a rule to produce ``%.y`` from ``%.x`` for any